sydney-rd/game-of-war/README.md

 your project by posting an issue on this repository with a link to your repository on GitHub (not GitHub Enterprise).

-## Requirements

-To play, each player reveals the top card in their stack.
-The player who played the card with the higher rank (Aces high) takes both cards and puts them at the bottom of their stack in an arbitrary order.

-If there is a tie, then it's War!
-In the card game each player adds places the top three cards of their stack face down, and then each player reveals the top card again.
-Whoever wins out of the second reveal takes all of the cards, and if there is another tie the process repeats until there is a winner.

 ### Technical Requirements

-For this project, we'd like you to make it so we can play the game through the console in the browser.
-You'll therefore need an `index.html` file that includes the scripts for your game.

-Additionally, your project should meet the following requirements:
+Your project should meet the following requirements:

 - Your game should run without errors
-- The game should start when the player loads the page.
+- The game starts immediately when the JavaScript is executed.
 Create your two players and start the rounds!
+- There is no user input.
+The program simply loops through rounds until the game is finished.
-- Print a message for each "round" of the game showing the cards played by each user, who won the round, and how many cards each player now has.
+- Print a message for each round showing the cards played by each user, who won the round, and how many cards each player has.
-- Include a README written in well formatted Markdown (_hint: look up README templates_)
+- Include a README written in well-formatted Markdown (_hint: look up README templates_)
-- Show a good commit history with frequent commits (We're looking for lots of small commits)
+- Show a good commit history with frequent commits (We're looking for lots of small commits!)

 ## Hints